 How Long Must You Keep Health/Pension Benefits Information

 You need to keep the records of your plans for all of your benefits for a minimum of six years.
 The courts have held that if an employee sues you, saying that he or she deserves a higher pension, for instance, it's the employer's responsibility to prove that they don't owe more, not the employee's responsibility to prove that they do.
 Keep all of those Summary Plan Descriptions.

 If you have former employees who are eligible for COBRA, extending their health benefits, you should also keep those records for six years just to be safe.
 The law doesn't specify retention, but since this could apply under the Employee Retirement Income Security Act (ERISA), this law requires retention for six years.
 To be on the safe side, don't throw those records out.

-When an employee requests FMLA, you need to keep that paper trail, even if you deny the leave.
+When an employee requests FMLA, you need to keep that paper trail, even if you deny the leave for three years.
 Make sure that you keep track of each employee's leave - when it began and how much time is used.
 If the employee has intermittent FMLA, make sure you track every leave and document the number of hours used.
 Dates and the number of hours should be documented.
 Remember, intermittent leave can be used for a few hours in a day, or a few days in a week.
 Document it all and keep those records.

 Remember, this is not a comprehensive list and applies only to Federal statutes.
 You may be subject to additional record retention laws if, for instance, you are a Federal contractor or your state has different standards.
 When in doubt, don't throw it out.